Measuring the primordial gravitational-wave background in the presence of astrophysical foregrounds

 Because we need to model multiple populations of merging binaries simultaneously to avoid contamination from residual power, one possible solution would be to treat the number of binary mergers in a given segment as a free parameter using a trans-dimensional Markov Chain Monte Carlo algorithm, fitting the binary parameters for multiple mergers along with the cosmological background parameters all at once~\cite{tdmcmc}.
-Another possible method is to work with shorter $\unit[0.2]{s}$ segments as proposed in~\cite{tbs_bns}, so that the coalescence time of at most one binary merger falls within each segment, allowing us to keep the same definition of $\xi$ presented above.
+Another possible method is to analyze overlapping stretches of data that are offset by a shorter $\unit[0.2]{s}$ window, constraining the coalescence time prior to this window so that at most one binary system merges during this short ``segment'', allowing us to keep the same definition of $\xi$ presented above.
 Preliminary tests suggests that the presence of other binary signals, merging at times outside of the segment, have a negligible effect on inferences about the binary merging during the segment.
-By marginalizing over the binary neutron star parameters in many short segments, it should be possible to calculate the likelihood of a much longer span of data given the stochastic parameters.
+By marginalizing over the BNS parameters in many short segments, it should be possible to calculate the likelihood of a much longer span of data given the stochastic parameters.
+We estimate that it would take about $\sim 10^{5}$ CPUs to perform the BNS analysis in real time~\cite{Finstad:2020sok}, followed by $\sim 10$ GPUs to perform the hierarchical inference including the uncertainty in the population distribution using the likelihood interpolation method for each individual segment~\cite{Talbot:2019okv}.
 We leave investigation of these methods to future work.

 The formalism we describe and demonstrate assumes that the uncorrelated detector noise is Gaussian, while it is known that interferometric gravitational-wave data suffers from non-Gaussian noise transients called glitches~\cite{TheLIGOScientific:2016zmo}.
 This assumption can be relaxed via the introduction of additional duty cycle parameters to the likelihood in Eq.~\ref{eq:L}, characterizing the fraction of segments that contain a glitch in each detector, as described in \cite{tbs}.
 This would increase the computational cost for each data segment analyzed, but the method is embarrassingly parallelizable, so the overall wall time for running the analysis does not increase significantly.